Talisa Dean 06/05/23

 54. Learn how to skate at BaySixty6.

-56. Choose a book from Peckham Library and then read it together with pizza slices on the rye.
+56. Choose a book from Peckham Library.
+Then read it together with pizza slices on Peckham Rye.